 Employment: Graduates of this degree have gone on to work for URS, Golder Associates, N.C.
 State Government, Active Minerals, CH2M Hill, Exxon-Mobil, Chevron, Halliburton and other companies.

-Graduate School: Graduates have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.
+Graduate School: Approximately 30% of geology graduates attend graduate school.
+Graduates of this concentration have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.

 A minor is optional.
 Most students select Mathematics, Physics or Chemistry.